 Lexus also did a fantastic job with the engine note.
 Flip the stalk to the right of the instrument panel to Sport S Plus, and the active exhaust system opens up fully, treating you (and everyone around you, it should be noted) to a delightful roar with an appropriate burble on quick downshifts.
 Don’t want to wake the neighbors?
 The other drive modes tone down the audio to more reasonable levels.

-Before driving the LC, I was a bit wary.
-I've had some experience with Lexus' eight-speed automatic transmissions in the past, and those have been ... frustrating.
-But the 10-speed automatic (the only transmission available in the LC; sorry manual fans) was surprisingly delightful.
+Before driving the Lexus LC, I was a bit wary.
+I’ve had some experience with Lexus’ eight-speed automatic transmissions in the past, and those have been … frustrating.
+But the 10-speed automatic (the only transmission available in the LC coupe; sorry manual fans) was surprisingly delightful.
 It held gears at the right times in regular and aggressive driving, shifted quickly when using the paddles and was responsive to throttle inputs.

-The LC 500 also features a standard adaptive suspension that is intended to give the LC 500 a bit of a dual nature: comfortable and sporty.
+The all-new LC 500 also features a standard adaptive suspension that is intended to give the LC 500 a bit of a dual nature: comfortable and sporty.
 But the suspension definitely trends more in the comfortable direction.
-Even with the LC 500 in Sport S Plus, its most aggressive setting, there's still a good amount of body roll and a tendency to understeer when pushed hard into corners.
+Even with the LC 500 in Sport S Plus, its most aggressive setting, there’s still a good amount of body roll and a tendency to understeer when pushed hard into corners.

 This is due in part to the sheer size of the LC: It’s a big car.
 At 187.4 inches long, it’s about 10 inches longer than a Chevrolet Corvette (which is big in its own right) and has a substantial curb weight of 4,280 pounds.
 That’s a lot of mass to pull through a corner, and even with the adaptive suspension dialed all the way up, it struggles to keep the car balanced.
 The LC 500 is much more at home on straighter roads, where the engine gets to breathe and the suspension isn’t as taxed.

-The LC's ultimate destiny lies as a touring car.
+The Lexus LC’s ultimate destiny lies as a touring car.
 And it excels at that mission, with plenty of power underfoot and a very comfortable ride.
-I can't think of another car right now that I'd rather do 300 miles in.
+I can’t think of another car right now that I’d rather do 300 miles in.